gportay/cqfd6/README.md

 changes the working directory, meaning that these files and directories are then relative to the new working directory.

-In some conditions you may want to use alternate cqfd filenames and / or an external working directory.
-These options can be used to control the cqfd configuration files:
+In some cases, you may want to use alternate cqfd filenames and/or an external directory.
+The following options allow you to control cqfd configuration files:

-The current working directory can be changed using the `-C` option:
+To change the current working directory, use the `-C` option:

     $ cqfd -C external/directory

-An alternate cqfd directory can be specified with the `-d` option:
+To specify an alternate cqfd directory, use the `-d` option:

     $ cqfd -d cqfd_alt

-An alternate cqfdrc file can be specified with the `-f` option:
+To specify an alternate cqfdrc file, use the `-f` option:

     $ cqfd -f cqfdrc_alt

-An alternate working directory can be specified with the `-w` option:
+To specify an alternate working directory, use the `-w` option:

     $ cqfd -w ..

-These options can be combined together.
+These options can be combined, for example to use out-of-tree cqfd files if these files cannot be commit to the project.

 Example: